perladvent/perldotcom/content/article/why-should-you-join-cpan-prc.md

     "draft"       : true,
     "image"       : "",
     "thumbanail"  : "",
-    "description" : "It's an excellent opportunity to learn & give back at the same time!", "categories"  : "cpan"
+    "description" : "The Pull Request Challenge is an excellent opportunity to learn & give back at the same time", "categories"  : "cpan"
   }